hmrc/pillar2-service-guide/source/documentation/amendUKTR.html.md

 }
 ```

 When sending an *AmendUKTR* request, the full return must be submitted (but with amended fields).
-This API will not calculate deltas; it will supersede the previous UK tax return with the new payload.
+This API will not calculate deltas; it will supersede the previous UKTR with the new payload.
 This behaviour will be unchanged regardless of how many amendments are submitted.

 ```shell
 curl --request PUT \